-The Climate Project of the World Economic Forum leverages its global platform and convening power to help spur greater and faster action.
-In doing so, it aims to bolster efforts by stakeholders to address policy challenges, shift the investment landscape, and develop new business models and technologies.
+The World Economic Forum Climate Initiative will use the Forum’s global platform and convening power to help raise ambition and spur greater and faster climate action.
+Specifically, it will bolster efforts by public and private stakeholders to address policy challenges, shift the investment landscape and develop new business models and technologies to accelerate the transition.
+It will also leverage the growing opportunities provided by the Fourth Industrial Revolution to help realize the full potential of these technologies.

 Current member companies include:

 ABB Ltd; Accenture; Acciona; Allianz SE; Arup Group; A.T.
-Kearney; BT Group; Capricorn Investment Group; Danfoss A/S; Deutsche Post DHL Group; DLA Piper; DONG Energy; Enel Spa; Engie Group; Ericsson; GranBio Investimentos; Gree Electric Appliances Inc. of Zuhai; Hewlett Packard Enterprise; Hindustan Construction Company; HSBC Holdings; Iberdrola; IKEA Group; Infosys; ING Group; International Flavors & Fragrances; Jindal Steel & Power; Jinko Solar; Johnson Controls; JSW Steel; Kokusai Kogyo Co.; LafargeHolcim; Lloyd’s; Mahindra Group; Marks and Spencer; Microsoft; Munich Re; Nestlé; PensionDanmark; PepsiCo Inc.; Philips Lighting; PricewaterhouseCoopers International; Royal DSM; Royal Philips; UC Rusal; Schneider Electric; Shunfeng International Clean Energy Limited; Siemens; Sinar Mas Agribusiness and Food; SOHO China; Solvay SA; Suez; Suntory Holdings; Suzlon Energy Limited; Swiss Re; Syngenta; Tarkett; Tata Sons; Teck Resources; The Dow Chemical Company; Toshiba Corporation; Trina Solar; UBS Group; Unilever; Veolia; Vestas Wind Systems; Visy Industries; Welspun Energy; Wilmar International; Wipro Limited.
+Kearney; BASF; Bloomberg LP; BT Group; Capricorn Investment Group; Carlsberg A/S; Danfoss A/S; Dana Gas PJSC; Deutsche Post DHL Group; DLA Piper; DONG Energy; Enel Spa; Engie Group; Ericsson; GranBio Investimentos; Gree Electric Appliances Inc. of Zuhai; Heineken NV; Hewlett Packard Enterprise; Hindustan Construction Company; Hindustan Powerprojects (Hindustan Power); HSBC Holdings; Iberdrola; IKEA Group; Infosys; ING Group; International Finance Corporation (IFC); International Flavors & Fragrances (IFF); Jindal Steel & Power; Jinko Solar; Johnson Controls; JSW Steel; Kokusai Kogyo Co.; LafargeHolcim; Lenzing; LeasePlan Corporation N.V.; LGT Group; Lloyd’s; Mahindra Group; Maple Leaf Foods Inc.; Marks and Spencer; Microsoft; Munich Re; Nestlé; Pan American Silver; PensionDanmark; PepsiCo Inc.; Philips Lighting; PricewaterhouseCoopers International; Royal DSM; Royal Philips; UC Rusal; Schneider Electric; Shunfeng International Clean Energy Limited; Siemens; Sinar Mas Agribusiness and Food; SOHO China; Solvay SA; Suez; Suntory Holdings; Suzlon Energy Limited; Swiss Re; Syngenta; Tarkett; Tata Sons; Teck Resources; The Dow Chemical Company; Toshiba Corporation; Trina Solar; UBS Group; Unilever; Veolia; Vestas Wind Systems; Visy Industries; Welspun Energy; Wilmar International; Wipro Limited; Yara International.

 For more information, please contact Emily Farnworth, Head of Climate Initiatives, at Emily.Farnworth@weforum.org